-Enforcement of Foreign Judgments Comparative Guide - Litigation, Mediation & Arbitration - Austria
+Enforcement of Foreign Judgments Comparative Guide

 2.4 What is the limitation period for making an application for recognition and enforcement?

-Limitation periods vary depending on the claim in question and the law applicable to such claim.
-Under Austrian law, a judgment may be enforced within 30 days of its entry into legal force.
-The limitation period starts from the day on which the judgment became legally binding.
+According to Section 1478 of the Civil Code, a judgment may be enforced within 30 years of its entry into legal force.
+The limitation period:

+- starts from the day on which the judgment becomes legally binding; and

+- is interrupted when a motion for enforcement filed and granted by the competent court.

 In the case of a final judgment from a foreign court, Austrian law distinguishes between two scenarios: